Tweet of the Day: Why Can’t Comedy Games be Funny to Play?

 Shepard stared at the sunset.
 She marveled at how the sunlight flickered as long lines of air cars zoomed past.
 A multitude of workers, friends, family, people going about their business, some going home, others to a club, maybe even on their way to some far away destination across the galaxy.
 By now news of the destruction of the Bahak system spread through out the galaxy.
 The batarians were already blaming the Alliance, the Alliance was calling her back home and all the while the Reapers were closing in to exterminate all sentient life.

-Three-hundred lives lost, no, sacrificed, by her hand, to buy the galaxy a few more months.
+Three-hundred thousand lives lost, no, sacrificed, by her hand, to buy the galaxy a few more months.

 Three-hundred thousand yesterday to save a trillion tomorrow from a fate worse than death.